Blasphemy law in the United Kingdom: Mode of trial

 At the time of their abolition, blasphemy and blasphemous libel were indictable-only offences.

 Sentence and orders on conviction

-The death penalty for blasphemy was abolished in 1676.
+The death penalty for blasphemy was abolished by the Ecclesiastical Jurisdiction Act 1677 (29 Cha.
+2. c.
+9).

 In R v Woolston, the defendant was sentenced to a fine of £25 for each of his four discourses (i.e. £100 altogether) and to imprisonment for the term of one year.
-He was also required to enter into a recognizance for his good behaviour during his life, himself in the sum of £3000 and by others in the sum of £2000.
+He was also required to enter into a recognizance for his good behaviour during his life, himself in the sum of £3,000 and by others in the sum of £2,000.
 (As to recognizances, see also binding over).

 Number of prosecutions

 Before 1883, prosecutions were "much more common".
 In the years 1883 to 1922 there were five prosecutions.
 There was an unsuccessful private prosecution in 1971.
 The next successful prosecution was in 1977.

 Individual prosecutions, arrests and failures to prosecute

-In England the last prominent 19th-century prosecution for blasphemy was the case of R v Ramsey and Foote, when the editor, publisher and printer of The Freethinker were sentenced to imprisonment.
+In England a significant case was the imprisonment of Cornish well-sinker Thomas Pooley for twenty-one months in 1857.
+The last prominent 19th-century prosecution for blasphemy was the case of R v Ramsey and Foote, when the editor, publisher and printer of The Freethinker were sentenced to imprisonment.

 In 1908, police court proceedings were taken against Harry Boulter for blasphemy uttered at a meeting at Highbury Corner, Hyde Park.
 An orator with links to the Rationalist movement he was jailed for a month in June 1909 and in November 1911 he was sentenced to three months for repeating the offence.

 In February 1925, the Glasgow-based radical Guy Aldred was arrested in Hyde Park and charged with blasphemy and sedition.

 In 1988, British author Salman Rushdie's novel The Satanic Verses was published.
-Many Muslims considered the book to blaspheme against Islam, and Iranian clerical leader Ayatollah Khomeini issued a fatwa in 1989 calling for Rushdie's death, "along with all the editors and publishers aware of its contents".
+A number of Muslims considered the book to blaspheme against Islam, and Iranian clerical leader Ayatollah Khomeini issued a fatwa in 1989 calling for Rushdie's death, "along with all the editors and publishers aware of its contents".
 Consequently, the government was petitioned for Rushdie to be prosecuted for blasphemy.
 No charges were laid because, as a House of Lords select committee stated, the law only protects the Christian beliefs as held by the Church of England.
 The Rushdie case stimulated debate on this topic, with some arguing the same protection should be extended to all religions, while others claimed the UK's ancient blasphemy laws were an anachronism and should be abolished.
 Despite much discussion surrounding the controversy, the law was not amended.

-Michael Newman, a secondary school science teacher and an atheist, was arrested under England’s blasphemy law for selling Wingrove's blasphemous video Visions of Ecstasy in February 1992 in Birmingham.
+Michael Newman, a secondary school science teacher and an atheist, was arrested under England's blasphemy law for selling Wingrove's blasphemous video Visions of Ecstasy in February 1992 in Birmingham.
 He was forced to resign from his school position due to protests from Christian parents.
-As a result, he became a subject of discussion in the media, including an appearance on Channel Four’s Comment programme in England.
+As a result, he became a subject of discussion in the media, including an appearance on Channel Four's Comment programme in England.